 Is it fair to demand leather-free products from countries where subsistence farming is the primary means of survival?
 Additionally, is it ethical to refuse to purchase from artisans for whom leather working is a sacred and traditional craft?
 In many cases, the income artisans generate by working with fair trade companies enables them to overcome barriers that kept them in the lowest social class for centuries.
 With the extra income provided by the fair trade market, many artisans are able to send their children to school, a key tool to breaking the cycle of poverty.

 Learning about the leather tanning process is also very important as it can be highly polluting and pose health hazards to workers.
 The most common tanning method accounting for 80% of the leather on the market is chrome tanning which is a fast, efficient, and low-cost process, but the heavy-metal minerals are harmful to the environment and tannery workers.
-Chrome is also hazardous when it comes to decomposing, causing another environmental threat. (source: Heddels)
+Chrome is also hazardous when it comes to decomposing, causing another environmental threat.

 Vegetable tanning is another method that accounts for 20% of leather and is often thought to be less harmful than chrome tanning.
 Instead of chemicals, the tannins come from the bark of oak, chestnut, and mimosa trees, making vegetable-treated leather biodegradable when the time comes around.
 Though this process is more “natural” than chrome tanning, this means that trees have to be cut down to harvest the tanning materials.
-Additionally, the process requires significantly more water than chrome tanning and studies suggest that the environmental impacts of vegetable tanning and chrome tanning are similar, though there is much variation from tannery to tannery when it comes to eco-friendliness. (source: Heddels)
+Additionally, the process requires significantly more water than chrome tanning and studies suggest that the environmental impacts of vegetable tanning and chrome tanning are similar, though there is much variation from tannery to tannery when it comes to eco-friendliness.

-So how are HumanKind’s leather products sourced?
 We buy from multiple brands that are working with artisans around the world.
 Here is the scoop on each of these artisan groups:

 JOYN has two lines of bags--one with leather and the other with vegan leather.
-Their leather bags are made from surplus leather that giant fashion companies that have over-ordered and plan to send to the landfill, but JOYN breaks the cycle by repurposing this leftover leather.
+Their genuine leather bags are made from surplus leather that giant fashion companies that have over-ordered and plan to send to the landfill, but JOYN breaks the cycle by repurposing this leftover leather.

 At HumanKind, we also carry JOYN’s vegan leather purses, wristlet wallets, and totes.
 The vegan leather is used as an accent material to provide durability and style to bags made from traditional block-printed cotton fabric.
 These bags incorporate the look of leather, but are still free from animal products.

-Click here to learn more about JOYN’s leather and vegan leather sourcing.
+Learn more about JOYN’s leather and vegan leather sourcing.

 Many of HumanKind’s Ghanaian market baskets have a small piece of leather covering the handle that is made from the hides of cows raised by subsistence farmers.
 The cows are not just killed for the hides and all parts of the cows are used.

-Click here to learn more about the leather sourcing of our market baskets.
+Learn more about the leather sourcing of our market baskets.

-Click here to learn more about Matr Boomie leather.
+Learn more about Matr Boomie leather.

-Click here to learn more about Ganesh Himal leather.
+Learn more about Ganesh Himal leather.

 Too stressed out by all of this?
 Try a bag made from cotton, silk, or other plant materials.